jackiehjm/stx-docs/doc/source/deploy_install_guides/current/bare_metal_aio_simplex.rst

       source /etc/platform/openrc

 #.
-Configure the OAM and MGMT interfaces of controller-0 and specify the attached
+Configure the OAM and MGMT interfaces of controller-0 and specify the
-   networks.
-Use the OAM and MGMT port names, e.g. eth0, applicable to your deployment environment.
+   attached networks.
+Use the OAM and MGMT port names, for example eth0, that are applicable to your deployment environment.

    ::